raghabendra-dash/E-commerce-Microservice/README.md

 The project is organized into two main directories:

--   **`api-geteway`**: This is the main entry point for all client requests.
+-   **`api-gateway`**: This is the main entry point for all client requests.
 It's a lightweight Node.js service responsible for routing incoming requests to the appropriate microservice.
 It also handles concerns like rate limiting and API composition.

 -   **`services`**: This directory contains all the individual microservices.
 Each service is a self-contained application with its own database, business logic, and API.
     -   `auth`: Manages user authentication, registration, and token verification.